Fleli/SwiftParse/README.md

 ## How do I use SwiftParse?

-SwiftParse is not organized as a package (though this might change later).
-Instead, you use its `main.swift` file to tell SwiftParse what should be generated.
-The `createParser` function of `generator` takes in a `specification` (`String`) and a `path` (`String`).
-When you run the program, it will (if the specification does not contain errors) generate three files: `Types.swift`, `Converters.swift` and `Parser.swift`.
-The latter comes from SwiftSLR.
+SwiftParse is a parser generator package.
+To use SwiftParse, include this package as a dependancy in your project and write `import SwiftParse` in all files that use it.

+SwiftParse defines a single API: The `SwiftParse.generateFiles(specification:path:visibility:typePath:)` function.
+It takes four arguments:
+- First, it takes a `String` named `specification`.
+This is used by SwiftParse to interpret and generate both the necessary Swift types and formal grammar that represents what the user wrote.
+- Then comes a `String` named `path`.
+SwiftParse uses this to place the generated files in the correct directory.
+The `path` may _not_ end with a `/` since SwiftParse will insert this.
+- Third, the `SwiftVisibility` parameter named `visibility` takes either a `public`, `open` or `internal` case.
+This controls the visibility (access control) of the resulting files.
+- Finally, the `FileOption` parameter `typeFileOption` describes whether to generate a single type file (`.singleTypeFile`), or to spread the types across multiple files (`.spreadAcrossMultipleFiles(path: String)`).
+For the latter case, a `path: String` must be specified.
+All the generated type files will be put in the directory specified there.
+This path should _not_ end with a `/` since SwiftParse inserts this.

 ## The SwiftParse specification format

-A SwiftParse specification `String` starts with an `@main` statement, starting with the `@main` reserved keyword followed by a non-terminal.
+A SwiftParse specification `String` starts with an `main` statement.
+This statement starts with the `@main` keyword followed by a non-terminal.
 This is used to tell the parser what production is final and accepting.
-An `@main` statement might look like this:
+An `@main` statement might look like this (the non-terminal after `@main` can be anything, except the reserved `SwiftSLRMain` non-terminal):

 ```
 @main Main
 ```

-Then comes the actual (abstracted) grammar.
+Then comes the actual specification.
 SwiftParse offers five types of statements:
 - `enum` statements, for simple groups of related but distinct options
-- `nested` statements, for extended `enum`s that allow indirection, multiple terminals and non-terminals per case, and lists.
+- `nested` statements, for extended `enum`s that allow indirection and multiple items per case.
 - `precedence` statements, that offer a maintainable, readable and clean syntax for deeply dependent (and recursive) productions
 - `class` statements, for types that follow a specific pattern, with some optional and some required parts
 - `list` statements, for defining non-terminals that represent Swift arrays

-Note: The non-terminal `SwiftSLRMain` is reserved by SwiftParse and should never be used.

 ### The `enum` statement

 `enum` statements are the simplest of the four.
-If declarations can start either with the `var` or `let` keywords, an `enum` is perfect:
+To illustrate the use of an enum, say we model Swift's declaration syntax.
+A declaration may start with the `let` or the `var` keyword.

-The SwiftParse syntax for that `enum` would look the following:
+The SwiftParse syntax for this `enum` would look the following:
 ```
 enum DeclarationPrefix {
     case #let